apernet/hy_site/content/en/docs/Quick-Start.md

 with `"ca": "/path/to/file.ca"` on the client or use `"insecure": true` to ignore all certificate errors (not recommended).

-`up_mbps` and `down_mbps` are mandatory on the client side.
-Try to fill in these values as accurately as possible according to your network conditions, as they are crucial for Hysteria to work optimally.
+`up_mbps` and `down_mbps` are **mandatory** on the client side. **They should reflect the bandwidth of your current network as accurately as possible.** If you don't know what to put here, we strongly suggest you to use a speed test website to measure your network speed first.
+Having inaccurate values (both too high or too low) will result in degraded performance.

-Some users may attempt to forward other encrypted proxy protocols such as Shadowsocks with relay.
-While this technically works, it's not optimal from a performance standpoint - Hysteria itself uses TLS, considering that the proxy protocol being forwarded is also encrypted, and the fact that almost all sites are now using HTTPS, it essentially becomes triple encryption.
-If you need a proxy, just use our proxy modes.

 To launch the client, simply run